EL DíA DE LOS NIñOS

 Milagros are created with messages from young people.
 Written on postcard size shapes of paper, each decorated “milagro” carries goals for the future and sometimes wishes for the present.
 The messages are displayed in different ways, but the overall exhibit becomes a powerful way to understand how young people think and feel.
 We will have Milagros projects in schools, churches, libraries and at the festival.

-A cultural festival will take place May 6, 10am-2pm at Plaza Guadalupe.
-Over 40 activities such as making your own book with an ancient Aztec binding technique, painting a mural, science activities games such as “Tirala Chancla”, ballet folklorico, embroidery, making a hat or an ojode dios, and even robotic demonstrations from local schools.
+A cultural festival is held annually.
+Over 40 activities connect young people and their family with cultural traditions.
+Among these are: making your own book with an ancient Aztec binding technique, painting a mural, science activities, games such as “Tira la Chancla”, ballet folklorico, embroidery, making a hat, or an weaving an ojo de dios, and even robotic demonstrations from local schools are presented.
 Activities are planned for all ages and the entire family.

 -